osl-incubator/scicookie/src/scicookie/{{cookiecutter.project_slug}}/README.md

   different environments.
 This streamlines our development, testing, deployment, and collaboration workflows, making the entire process more efficient.
 {%- elif cookiecutter.use_containers == 'Podman' %}
-* Integration with DevOps tools: Podman in your Python project helps us achieve a more secure, efficient, and flexible containerization strategy, and give us more control over application's dependencies and configurations.
+* Integration with DevOps tools: Podman in our Python project helps us achieve a more secure, efficient, and flexible containerization strategy, and give us more control over application's dependencies and configurations.
   Podman allows us to manage containers without the need for a daemon, providing a